Aeonium haworthii: Description

-It grows as a densely branched small shrub and reaches stature heights of up to 60 centimeters.
+It grows as a densely branched small shrub and reaches stature heights of up to 60 cm.
 The almost bare, somewhat mesh-like, ascending or hanging, winding shoots have a diameter of 3 to 6 millimeters.
 Their rather flat rosettes reach a diameter of 6 to 11 centimeters.
 The inner leaves are more or less upright.
 The obovate, green or yellowish green, often very heavily bluish, almost bare leaves are 3 to 5.5 centimeters long, 1.5 to 3 centimeters wide and 0.25 to 0.4 centimeters thick.
 They are pointed and trimmed towards the top.
 The base is wedge-shaped.
 The leaf margin is covered with curved eyelashes that are 0.4 to 0.8 millimeters long.
 The leaves are often reddish variegated along the edge.

 It has panicles of cream-colored pointed flowers produced in spring.
-The loose, hemispherical inflorescence has a length of 6 to 16 centimeters and a width of 6 to 16 centimeters.
+The loose, hemispherical inflorescence has a length of 6 to 16 cm and a width of 6 to 16 centimeters 60 cm.
 The peduncle is 1 to 9 centimeters long.
 The seven-to nine-digit flowers are on a 2 to 12 millimeter long, bare flower stem.
 Its sepals are bald.
 The pale yellow to whitish, pink variegated, lanceolate, pointed petals are 7 to 9 millimeters long and 1.2 to 1.8 millimeters wide.
 The stamens are almost glabrous to sparsely weak downy.